 Much like the header implies, it’s never too late to restore a failing relationship or friendship if you try to put in the effort.
 A good start to begin the repairing process is honesty.
 Being honest with your family, friends, or significant other, is a wonderful way to instill trust in a relationship.
 Being able to put aside your ego, being open, willing to share and be shared with, is a valuable aspect of any relationship.

 Remember, relationships, both platonic and romantic, built on pretenses are never long lasting.
 Another way to repair and maintain relationships is restoring trust.
-If a relationship is a house, trust is the foundation and the bricks.
+As mentioned also in What To Expect site, If a relationship is a house, trust is the foundation and the bricks.
 Trust is hard to fix if broken, but you should try your best to do so to your ability.
 Try to start by, again, being honest, and being more dependable.
 Be there for the person you care about by showing support, whether it be emotional, mental, or even physical.
 It’s also imperative to go about the repairing process by the other’s set boundaries.
 Not only does this help earn back trust, but it also makes a loved one feel respected.